-The resulting damages from these or other incidents could be severe and even life-threatening, leading to physical harm, emotional trauma, and financial strain due to required medical treatment.
+The resulting damages from these are severe and life-threatening, leading to physical harm, emotional trauma, and financial strain due to required medical treatment.
 Because of this, it is important for a potential claimant to understand the rights of residents and what legal options might be available.

 The Rights of Residents in Nursing Facilities